 We are always looking for people to become governors at our schools.
 You don't have to be a parent at the school as you could be one of our community governors instead.

-Malin Bridge Primary School is seeking to recruit three community governors.
+Silverdale School is seeking to recruit community governors.

-Might you be the person we are looking for to add value to our school and improve the chances and outcomes for our children?
+We are keen that our Governing Body reflects the diversity and vibrancy of our school population, in which more than 30 different languages are spoken.
+Might you be the person we are looking for to add value to our school and improve the chances and outcomes for our young people?

 What does a Governor do?